mrself/ya-form/README.md

+# Package for Laravel 5.0.0 for easy making html forms

-# Why do you need this package?
+## Why do you need this package?

 How do you create forms?
 Say you have articles resource and want to implements creating / editing articles.
 What do you do first?
 I can suppose that you have to create the full markup for form in `create` view and also the same form markup for `edit` view.
 And event if you have 5 fields it takes a lot of time to create this stuff.
 But I see a simplier way to do it.
 You define what fields do you need in array format, init package.
 And in when you need to show your fields you  write: `$form->render();`.
 That's all.
 You have all the fields that you need.